dino-/mypy-phantom/README.md

 correct usage of APIs at the type checker level.

 This is a contrived phantom types example using the concept of a rocket ship that must be fueled and contain O2 to launch.
-These constraints are encoded as types.
-Values with the incorrect types won't pass the type checker (mypy).
+These states are encoded as types.
+By controlling the type transformations as input and output types of functions we can enforce correct usage of an API.
+Code that will do something wrong won't type check.

 This code was inspired by [this example](https://james-iry.blogspot.com/2010/10/phantom-types-in-haskell-and-scala.html) showing the same thing done in Haskell and Scala.